mgalardini/pyseer/README.md

 Kmers-based GWAS analysis is particularly well suited for bacterial samples, given their high genetic variability.
 This approach has been for the first time formally implemented by [Lees, Vehkala et al.](https://www.nature.com/articles/ncomms12797), in the form of the [SEER](https://github.com/johnlees/seer) software.
-While wrapping my head around SEER's algorithm I figured I could gain a better understanding if I tried to reimplement it in a language I'm very familiar with (python).
-This also allowed me to get around a few possible bugs related to low sample sizes.

-The reimplementation presented here is solely based on my interpretation of the methods section of the SEER paper, further constrained to what could be easily (~1-2 days) reimplemented in python.
-Based on (very) few tests I've run the results are going to be exactly the same to the C++ implementation.
+The reimplementation presented here should be consistent with the current version of seer.
+Based on our few tests the results are going to be exactly the same to the C++ implementation, though approximation at low p-values may cause small differences.
 However, **no guarantee whatsoever is given that the script works in the same way as the original**, especially for corner cases and across millions of kmers.

 Citation
 --------

-As this script is a reimplementation of previously published work, if you end up using it you should cite the original paper.
-They did the hard work and they need to be recognized for it.

 ``Lees, John A., et al. "Sequence element enrichment analysis to determine the genetic basis of bacterial phenotypes."
 Nature communications 7 (2016): 12797.``